Velocidex/velociraptor-docs/content/vql_reference/server/splunk_upload/_index.md

 threads|How many threads to use.|int64
 url|The Splunk Event Collector URL.|string (required)
 token|Splunk HEC Token.|string
-index|The name of the index to upload to.|string (required) source|The source field for splunk.
-If not specified this will be 'velociraptor'.|string sourcetype|The sourcetype field for splunk.
-If not specified this will 'vql'|string chunk_size|The number of rows to send at the time.|int64 skip_verify|Skip SSL verification(default: False).|bool root_ca|As a better alternative to skip_verify, allows root ca certs to be added here.|string
+index|The name of the index to upload to.
+If not specified, ensure a column is named _splunk_index.|string (required) source|The source field for splunk.
+If not specified ensure a column is named _splunk_source or this will be 'velociraptor'.|string sourcetype|The sourcetype field for splunk.
+If not specified ensure a column is named _splunk_source_type or this will 'vql'|string chunk_size|The number of rows to send at the time.|int64 skip_verify|Skip SSL verification(default: False).|bool root_ca|As a better alternative to skip_verify, allows root ca certs to be added here.|string